How We Operate

-We believe in holistic development, which is why we offer skills training, health, nutrition, English, physical education, and even yoga classes to our producers and their families.
+We believe in holistic development, which is why we offer 100+ trainings a year on topics ranging from technical skills development, health, nutrition, English, physical education, and even yoga classes to our producers and their families.

 We are deeply passionate about the long-term effects of our partnerships on the next generation.
-Whereas only 16% of our producers were able to finish high school because they had to work to help provide for their families, 100% of our producers’ children are in school, and 6 of them will soon be the first university graduates in their families.
+Whereas 50% of our producers couldn’t graduate from high school because they had to work to help provide for their families, 100% of our producers’ children are in school, and 75% of those who are in university will be first-generation college graduates.
+We partner with local universities and institutions that offer a 10% discount on their programs for our producers.

-In the next year, we look forward to hiring with a stronger gender focus (currently, 30% of the workforce are women) in order to provide more jobs for women in our factory.
-Additionally, we look forward to strengthening our relationships with local universities in order to provide independent study opportunities and weekend classes for our producers.
+In the next year, we look forward to hiring with a stronger gender focus (currently, 31% of the workforce are women) in order to provide more jobs for women in our factory.
+Additionally, we look forward to pursuing ISO 9001 and 14001 certification, and running part of our facility off of renewable energy.